Skip to content

 My hobbies, should I buy new equipment

-This is a very difficult question and not easy to answer.
+This is a tough question and not easy to answer.
 It depends on your hobby.
 How much you can get for your equipment, the shipping costs and the price of buying new equipment will all influence your decision.

 Do your homework beforehand, also on the legal and tax issues.

-As an example, getting a hunting in Germany cost a lot of money and you need to do courses as well.
+For example, getting a hunting licence in Germany is expensive and you need to do courses as well.
 Fishing is also very regulated.

 Pets